ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/specification.md

 ## Network Map Footprint Type: altopid

-The ALTO protocol defines a concept called PID to represent a group of IPv4 or IPv6 addresses which can be applied the same management policy.
+The ALTO protocol defines a concept called Provider-defined Identifier (PID) to represent a group of IPv4 or IPv6 addresses which can be applied the same management policy.
 The PID is an alternative to the pre-defined CDNI footprint types (i.e., ipv4cidr, ipv6cidr, asn, and countrycode).

 To leverage this concept, this document defines a new CDNI Footprint Type called "altopid".
 A CDNI Advertisement resource can depend on an ALTO network map